mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 Lets summarize what we learned:

 * monomorphic operations are easiest to specialize, give optimizer most actionable information and enable further optimizations.
 Hulk-style summary **ONE TYPE CLOSE TO METAL**!
-* moderately polymorphic operations result in decision trees, which obstruct type-flow and make it harder for optimizer to propagate types and eliminate redundancies.
+* moderately polymorphic operations which require a polymorphic type guard or in the worst case a decision tree are slower then monomorphic ones.
+Decision trees complicate control flow and make it harder for optimizer to propagate types and eliminate redundancies.
+Polymorphic type guards don't obstruct type flow that much and still allow for some redundancy elimination - but each polymorphic type guard is still somewhat slower than monomorphic type guard (that checks against one shape).
 Memory dependent conditional jumps that constitute those decision trees might be bad news if polymorphic operation is right in the middle of the tight number crunching loop;
 * highly polymorphic/megamorphic operations are not specialized entirely and result in a generic operation being emitted as part of the optimized IR.
 This generic operation is a call - with all associated bad consequences for both optimizations and raw CPU performance.

 # Undiscussed